 Don't play with fire.
 Fuel-burning camping equipment such as stoves, lanterns and outdoor

-cookers should only be lighted outdoors and at least 10 feet from
+cookers should only be lit outdoors and at least 10 feet from tents,

 use, carefully inspect parts for leaks, blockages or damage.